sousaju/CROP/README.md

 ### Parameters
 * `ccth`

             threshold for correlation coefficient values
             default: `ccth = 0.75`

+* `funit`
-* `funit` ... units in which your features are measured ("MW", "m/z" or anything else)

-            only for column headers in the outputs
+            units in which your features are measured ("MW", "m/z" or anything else) only for column headers in the outputs
             default: `funit = "MW"`

+* `maxrtw`
-* `maxrtw`... maximal allowed RT window to color stretched clusters phenomenon

-            recommended to set as max `2\*rtw`
+            maximal allowed RT window to color stretched clusters phenomenon recommended to set as max `2\*rtw`
             default: `maxrtw = NULL`

+* `mcs`

-* `mcs` ... maximal allowed cluster size
+            maximal allowed cluster size
             should not be set high; if default is not enough, rather consider setting `ccth` bigger and/or `rtw` smaller than changing `mcs`
             default: `mcs = 100`

+* `data`
-* `data` ... filepath to an input csv table of your MS data with:

-            names of features in the first column
+            filepath to an input csv table of your MS data with: names of features in the first column
             retention time of features in minutes in second column
             samples in the rest of columns (including QCs)
             column header as names of samples

+* `name`

-* `name` ... a note which will be in names of all files, i.e. a project name
+            a note which will be in names of all files, i.e. a project name

+* `rtunit`

-* `rtunit`  units of retention time you ar using in your data ("min" or "s")
+            units of retention time you ar using in your data ("min" or "s")
             default: `rtunit = "min"`

+* `rtw`

-* `rtw`     retention time window where +-rtw will be considered
+            retention time window where +-rtw will be considered
             default: `rtw = 0.02`